mrismanaziz/Reforestation/README.md

-## Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
-These are the pie-rates of the Caribbean.
+## The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.